OpenDSA/OpenDSA/Doc/source/Client-sideFramework.rst

 **Note**: AVs should not include ``odsaMOD.js`` and modules should not include ``odsaAV.js``.

-Be aware that modules an AVs actually load the minimized version of these files (such as ``odsaAV-min.js``).
+Be aware that modules and AVs actually load the minimized version of these files (such as ``odsaAV-min.js``).
 So if you edit one of the library files, be sure to run::